lawsie/guizero/docs-src/docs/picture.md

 `__init__(self, master, image, grid=None, align=None)`

 ### What is it?
-The `Picture` object displays a GIF image
+The `Picture` object displays an image.

 ![Picture on Windows](images/picture_windows.png)

+Windows & Linux support GIF and PNG file types, MacOS only supports GIF.

 ### How do I make one?